babylonchain/babylon/docs/transaction-impl-spec.md

 ```

-Given that to spend through unbonding script requires more than staker signature,
+Given that to spend through the unbonding script requires more than the
-`walletprocesspsbt` endpoint will produce new psbt with staker signature attached.
+staker's signature, the `walletprocesspsbt` endpoint will produce a new psbt
+with the staker signature attached.

-If timelock path, which requires only staker signature, would be used
+In the case of a timelock path which requires only the staker's signature,
-`walletprocesspsbt` would produce whole witness required to send transaction to
+`walletprocesspsbt` would produce the whole witness required to send the
-the BTC network.
+transaction to the BTC network.